the-future-society/Project-AIMS-AI-against-Modern-Slavery/📔 Initial Metrics Exploration/README.md

 Based on this list, all the sentences containing these keywords were extracted.
 All statements for which at least 6 sentences containing keywords were extracted were classified as positive.

 Based on the assessment of the application of this methodology for the metric ‘Risk Assessment’, by using a simple rule, some statements were classified with rather high accuracy.
-Using 6 sentences as the threshold, 38% of the statements were classified with an 83% accuracy (Figure 10).
+Using 6 sentences as the threshold, 38% of the statements were classified with an 83% accuracy.

 ![Screen Shot 2021-11-30 at 11 33 44 am](https://user-images.githubusercontent.com/64998301/143969615-76cecc2c-744c-4c64-acd3-2b74507a1d4b.png)

-_Figure explaining the accuracy of rule-based sentence classification based on the keywords for the ‘Risk Approval’ metric._
+>_Figure explaining the accuracy of rule-based sentence classification based on the keywords for the ‘Risk Approval’ metric._

 However, using the 6 sentences as a threshold leaves 62% of statements to classify.
 For this, Random Forests were used.
 For the 62% remaining statements, the sentences containing at least one predefined keyword were kept.